-The current officers for 2023 were elected by the membership in late 2022.
-If you would like to become more involved with SIGEd, or you have any other suggestions, feedback or questions, please contact us at [email protected].
+The officers for 2026 were elected by the membership.
+If you would like to become more involved with SIGED, or if you have any other suggestions, feedback, or questions, please contact any member of the board.
+You may also request to attend a board meeting as a guest.
+Board meetings are scheduled once a month.

 President